sipb/homeworld/docs/deploy.md

 ## Setting up a workspace

 You need to a set up an environment variable corresponding to a folder that can store your cluster's configuration and authorities.
 Assuming that your disaster recovery key (see below) is well-protected, this folder can be a publicly-readable git repository.

-WARNING: SUPPORT FOR GIT IS STILL IN PROGRESS; DO NOT USE IT UNLESS YOU KNOW WHAT YOU ARE DOING.
-ESPECIALLY DO NOT CHECK IN ANY FILES THAT YOU ARE NOT 100% CERTAIN ARE ENCRYPTED.
+Make very certain that you only commit encrypted keys.

     $ export HOMEWORLD_DIR="$HOME/my-cluster"